-We have recently reviewed how our grants work due to the continuing Covid restrictions.
-We will be running the grants under this new system until August when we will review the situation.
+We have reviewed how our grants work due to the continuing Covid crisis.
+We will be running the grants under this new system until March 2022 when we will review the situation again.

 What are the Small Grants and who can apply?

-Our Small Grants are up to £200 for any Knowle West resident/community group/organisation/school to complete a project that benefits the local community.
+Our Small Grants are for any Knowle West resident/community group/organisation/school to complete a project that benefits the local community.

 Why does the Alliance run the Small Grants programme?